mikedance2/Test/README.md

 # Welcome
-Welcome to the enterprise technoloyg standards page for the Architecture and Engineering Service (AES) in the Office of the Chief Technology Officer (OCTO).
+Welcome to the enterprise tech standards page for the Architecture and Engineering Service (AES) in the Office of the Chief Technology Officer (OCTO).

 Please visit our Confluence space: